-All you need to do is stir a teaspoon of cayenne pepper powder in a glass of hot water.
-You can drink it up to three times a day.
+All you need to do is stir a teaspoon of cayenne pepper powder into a glass of hot water and drink it.
 Add honey or another sweetener if it's hard to get down.
-You should start to see results in about a month.
+It always helps to just consume more peppers with your food—all types of peppers will work.
 And, as a bonus, cayenne pepper is a great metabolism booster!

-8. Horse chestnut extract
+6. Horse chestnut extract